florisoft/User.Manuals/FLORISHOP ADDONS/Florishop Addon Mobile Photo (M131)/M131 - Manual webshop add on Mobile Photo EN.md

 webshop has even more interesting expansion possibilities in the form of add ons.
 Below is a short description of all the available add ons.

-**Florishop Analyse**
+**FloriShop Analyse**
-With the FloriShop addon Analyse, e-commerce data will be send to Google Analytics.
+With the FloriShop add-on Analyse, e-commerce data will be send to Google Analytics.
 Think about the following, but not exclusive,
 information: